-Although there are no future anticipated efficiencies from this paper given the likely permanent change is projected to result in a loss of £40k income.
-In 21/22 the Government paid a £21k compensatory amount to local authorities which it was indicated would be repeated in 22/23.
-This has not yet been confirmed but should this be the case this income will be used to offset the pressure stated above.
-Going into future years if any compensatory income is available this again will be used to offset any pressures, but this is unknown at this time.
-Additionally, there is an indication that a review of the £100 fee may be undertaken by the Government, again any changes that increase income levels will be utilised to offset pressures.
+Although there are no future anticipated efficiencies from this paper the permanent change resulted in a loss of \pounds 33k in 22/23.
+Budgets have been realigned to take this into account which has been found within service budgets.

+In 22/23 the Government paid a \pounds 12,978 compensatory amount to the authority and has indicated that this will be repeated in 23/24.
+Additional burdens funding has been requested for this change in legislation.

+Going into future years if any compensatory income is available this again will be used to offset any other income pressures, but this is unknown at this time.

+Additionally, there is an indication that a review of the £100 fee may be undertaken by the Government.
+Again any changes that increase income levels will be reflected in future budget setting exercises.

-6 Approved by: Darrell Jones Acting Head of Finance SCRER
+6 Approved by: Darrell Jones Acting Head of Finance Sustainable Communities, Regeneration & Economic Recovery (SCRER) 30th August 2023